digbmc/cwd-toolkit/_projects/03_adding-content.md

 **toc:**
 - stands for "table of contents"
     - when set to *true*, automatically generates a table of contents on the side of a page
-    - when set to *false*, the tabloe of contents disappears
+    - when set to *false*, the table of contents disappears
 - **toc_label** is the title of the toc

 ```